varunkumardev/amitmerchant1990.github.io/_posts/2020-10-13-gracefully-installing-global-composer-libraries.md

 ```

 And boom! it successfully/gracefully installed it without any sort of dependency related issues.
 And as a bonus, I didn't have to put `$HOME/.config/composer/vendor/bin` or `$HOME/.composer/vendor/bin` to make the `envoy` command work in the terminal and that is also managed by `cgr`.

+This is one example but you should consider using `cgr` if you happen to install Composer libraries globally for painless installations.

 You can learn more about `consolidation/cgr` at [its official documentation](https://github.com/consolidation/cgr).